eltioemil/eltioemil.github.io/index.markdown

 ### Moar Tech!

-On previous versions of this website, I had this fancy list of technologies I have used enought to be able to say I knew them.
+On previous versions of this website, I had this fancy list of technologies I have used enough to be able to say I knew them.
 The list keept growing as technology and necessity did and it became way too large.
 So I just decided to stop this suffering today.

 Lately I have been mostly working on Cloud, but I have seen places in my past, even Datacenters:
 * Mostly [AWS](https://aws.amazon.com/){:target="_blank"}, but I also used [GCP](https://cloud.google.com/){:target="_blank"} on my HEAD^1 job.